Why Core Values Make the BIGGEST Difference for Organic & Clean Brands

 Of course, the way to deal with this is to be clear from the very beginning about what your business stands for and why your company exists to avoid changes or surprises along the way.
 That way people know early on.

 But what about when new issues come up and your company needs to evidence support or opposition?
 Take for example the issue of abortion.
-Perhaps access to abortion and women’s reproductive rights have nothing to do with your product, but your employees are requesting time off to travel several hundreds of miles to access abortion care because your headquarters are in Florida.
+Perhaps access to abortion and women’s reproductive rights have nothing to do with your product, but your employees are requesting time off to travel several hundreds of miles to access abortion care because your headquarters are in Florida or Texas.
 Do you address this “under the table” and give them leave and paid time off, thinking you can tackle this issue case-by-case?
 Or do you face it head on and make abortion access a prominent value for your entire company and prioritize this in your strategy and business plan?

 Other polarizing yet essential issues could be childcare, adoption (not just an HR policy), religion, LGBTQIA rights, bathroom access, vegan ingredients, use of coal-fired power plants in your electricity supply, ingredients that are absolutely animal friendly and cruelty free, and more.

-In the organic market, the percentage of organic ingredients can be a sticking point for customers seeking holistic products and practices.
+How about organic ingredients?
+The percentage of organic ingredients can be a sticking point for customers seeking holistic products and practices.
 Does one organic ingredient suffice?
 Or should the entire product be certified organic?
 And what about fair trade?
 Where are the farms the ingredients come from?
 How are the farmers treated?
-Organic is a great starting point but it doesn’t cover everything or all issues.
-How will your company address the other issues as they come up?
-My answer is: it comes down to inherently knowing and advocating for your core values.

 It’s important to have a general idea of your company’s values, of course, but for specifics you’ll need to have a transparent corporate culture where ideas can flow freely and people feel safe and comfortable presenting their thoughts and needs to leadership on a regular basis.

-Natural & Organic Brand Consulting
+Natural & Organic Brand Coaching